 Only themes and plugins are shared across the network of sites.

-Revert to a previous version ↑ Back to top
+Reverting to a previous version of WooCommerce ↑ Back to top

-We always recommend using the latest version of all plugins and extensions on your site for security reasons and to take advantage of any features and functionality currently available.
-We offer this section as guidance only.
+We always recommend using the latest version of all plugins and extensions on your site for security reasons.
+Not to mention to take advantage of any features and functionality now available, so this section is for guidance only.

 - Restore a previous backup of your store’s database.

 - Download a previous version of WooCommerce under the Advanced View.

 - Upload the previous version under Plugins > Add New.

 - Activate the previous version of WooCommerce.